 The plastics in generic disposables will not biodegrade.
 It will exist long after the baby who wore it is old and has passed away.
 Even compostable diapers will not decompose in the airtight environment of the landfill.
 Some cloth diapers contain synthetic fibers that could shed microplastics as they are washed.

 The human waste in disposable diapers can leach out and contaminate groundwater.
-The wastewater from cloth diapers and cloth wipes, however, goes through sewage treatment facilities.
+However, the wastewater from cloth diapers and cloth wipes goes through sewage treatment facilities.
 Therefore, there is less chance of contamination of the water supply system.

 Whether you decide to use disposables or reusable diapers, prioritize making your choice as environmentally friendly as possible.
 Here are some tips to help you do that

-One factor that discourages parents from choosing cloth diapers in the cloth vs. disposal diapers debate is the time required to wash and reuse when cloth diapering.
-A way around this is to substitute cloth diapers for disposables to fit your schedule.
-Use cloth diapers during the times where you have time to empty the contents into the toilet and wash in full loads.
+One factor that discourages parents from choosing cloth diapers in the cloth vs. disposal diapers debate is the time required to wash cloth diapers and reuse them when cloth diapering.
+A way around this is to substitute cloth diaper use for disposables to fit your schedule.
+At first disposable diapers may prove the winner on convenience alone.
+However, you can use cloth diapers when you have time to empty the contents into the toilet and wash in full loads.

 They make biodegradable diapers with green materials like cornstarch or wheat.